Vitaly Lytvyn, Ukrainian National Guard Frontier Brigade Mayor, Hero of Ukraine

 - How the Ukrainian armed forces as they were in 2014 differ from what they are now in 2024?
 What transformations have taken place?
 What would you single out as the most important trends?
 Why?

 - Let’s talk about the years 2010, 2014, 2022, and 2024.
 I was born in a military town named Desna, like I said before.
-I have witnessed our army being purposefully destroyed in a systematic manner, by efforts of the agent network on the one hand, and by the political leadership, like it was under Yanukovych as president, on the other.
+I had witnessed our army being purposefully degraded in a systematic manner, by efforts of the agent network on the one hand, and by the political leadership, like it was under Yanukovych as president, on the other.
 With Desna, for example, once a division-size unit, they planned to get its strength reduced down to a brigade level.
-That is, they wanted to release everyone, sell off the equipment, because Ukraine does not need an army, because "friendly nations" live next to us: the Russian Federation, Belarus.
+That is, they were about to release everyone, sell off the equipment, because Ukraine does not need an army, because "friendly nations" live next to us: the Russian Federation, Belarus.
 We have international agreements in which the United States, Great Britain, and the Russian Federation committed to support us, and Ukraine’s territorial integrity and sovereignty would be guaranteed.
 We naively believed in this all, allowing the Russian Federation the ability to destroy.
-I am not even talking about the previous 50 or 100 years when part of the Soviet Union, when the Ukrainian identity was being meticulously destroyed.
+I am not even talking about the previous 50 or 100 years when part of the Soviet Union, when the Ukrainian identity was being meticulously eliminated.

 The year 2014 marked the 10 years of systematic destruction of our army.
 It was a challenge.
 You know, if they were a little smarter, I think they would have succeeded in a lot of things - military operations and PSYOP operations.
 Due to this unity of ours in critical situations, where there is some challenge facing us, we unite together as one in response to this challenge.
 In 2014, when our army was being destroyed in a systematic manner, we were inspired by the influx of volunteers.
 In 2014, my salary amounted to 960 hryvnias.
-On my way there, I thought I was going to die there.
+On my way to the Donbas, I thought I was going to die there.
 Active hostilities, frontlines are moving, then Ilovaisk battle, other circumstances, new cauldrons, you know what was going on there.
 I had this understanding, that I must go and fight.
 It forced Ukraine to begin building up its military in a completely different way.
-It became clear to many Ukrainians that the Russian Federation is an aggressor, that the war is going on, that the adversary is insidious, that PSYOP is working on the Ukrainian territory.
+It became obvious to many Ukrainians that the Russian Federation is an aggressor, that the war is going on, that the adversary is insidious, that PSYOP is working on the Ukrainian territory.
 People began uniting into military communities, this trend was being popularized.
 Our servicemen began being engaged in training abroad, in international exercises held on the Ukrainian territory.
 Furthermore, we began acquiring international experience, began to realize experiences of our own.
 Then the full-scale invasion broke out.
 I don’t think the world community expected that this would continue into 2024.
 It was a general belief that the Russian Federation has a mighty army, that it is capable of destroying everything, turning Washington into radioactive ash, as they claimed back then.
 They saw that we can contain the enemy, that we are fighting.
 This was what united us together again, since 2014.
 This new wave was more powerful, because the challenge facing us was way more severe.
 But we already had the experience gained in the anti-terrorist operation, joint forces operations and international exercises.
 Then our partners started giving us weapons and ammunition, began supplying us with small arms, MLRS launchers and munitions, artillery guns, and intelligence-gathering and reconnaissance equipment.
-And within our country, the transformation began.
-The military-industrial sector began to revive, because our military needs are huge.
+And within our country, the transformation got underway.
+The defense-industrial sector began to revive, because our military needs are huge.
 That’s to say, that was a system that got into gear.
 The modern Ukrainian army -- from the army of 2010, which was collapsing, to the army of 2014, which had no experience -- commenced to feed in the international experience.
-Then we got filled our ammunition stocks, increased the army strength, and now we are able to held under our military control a territory with settlements in the Russian Federation – their sovereign territory, not the currently Russian occupied areas of Ukraine --are able to contain the enemy that hugely outnumbers us in terms of personnel, artillery systems, and ammunition.
+Then we got filled our ammunition stocks, increased the army strength, and now we are able to held under our military control a territory with dozens of settlements in the Russian Federation – their sovereign territory, not the currently Russian occupied areas of Ukraine -- are able to contain the enemy that hugely outnumbers us in terms of personnel, artillery systems, and ammunition.
 So, everyone should learn own lessons from this time period.

 - You are talking about the transformation of the Ukrainian army, but what about the adversary?
 What is it like now?
 Has it changed in terms of the level of training, ammunition, weapons, and, finally, in terms of motivation?